 An alter ego (Latin for "other I") is a second self, which is believed to be distinct from a person's normal or true original personality.
 A person who has an alter ego is said to lead a double life.
 The term appeared in common usage in the early 19th century when dissociative identity disorder was first described by psychologists.

-Cicero coined the term as part of his philosophical construct in 1st-century Rome, but he described it as "a second self, a trusted friend".
+Cicero coined the term as part of his philosophical construct in First-century Rome, but he described it as "a second self, a trusted friend."

 The existence of "another self" was first recognized in the 1730s.
-Anton Mesmer used hypnosis to separate the alter ego.
+Anton Mesmer used hypnosis to reveal the alter ego.
 These experiments showed a behavior pattern that was distinct from the personality of the individual when he was in the waking state compared with when he was under hypnosis.
 Another character had developed in the altered state of consciousness but in the same body.

 Alter ego is also used to refer to the different behaviors any person may display in certain situations.